davidkopriva98-pr/aqa-trace-testng-agent/README.md

 To use this agent, you will need to set up some properties.
 Properties can either be set using `aqa-trace-agent.properties` file from `resources` directory, via system properties or using environment variables.

-__❗❗Properties set as a system properties will override environment variables and environment variables will override those set upin `aqa-trace-agent.properties`.❗❗__
+__❗❗Properties set as a system properties will override environment variables and environment variables will override those set up in `aqa-trace-agent.properties`.❗❗__

 ### Using `aqa-trace-agent.properties`